sqrhead/printfcp/README.md

     - Then i keep looping until it ends and return the len.
     - If it fails -1 is returned.
 # INSTRUCTIONS
-- To Compile : make
+- To Compile Library : make
 - To Run : remove the commented main and cc *.c after you need to ./a.out
 # RESOURCES
 - Nothing